Malwprotector/MJVS/README.md

 ## Acknowledgements

-Special appreciation goes to Michel Balinski and Rida Laraki for their groundbreaking contributions to the development of the Majority Judgment voting system.
+Special appreciation goes to Michel Balinski and Rida Laraki for their groundbreaking contributions to the development of the [Majority Judgment](https://en.wikipedia.org/wiki/Majority_judgment).

 ## License